The TactiForma set contains two spur wheel tools:

 Fantasy: Spur wheel as the start for a flower

-Use the 12 teeth spur wheel.
-Combine this with the 6*4 centimetres ellipse in the ‘horizontal’ or ‘vertical’ orientation.
+Use the 12 tooth spur wheel.
+Combine this with the 6*4 centimetre ellipse in the ‘horizontal’ or ‘vertical’ orientation.

-Enclose three teeth within the ellipse and draw the whole or a part from the ellipse.
-Repeat this three times until you have got all teeth covered.
-Alternatively enclose two teeth within the ellipse and draw the shape five times for a more delicate flower.
-You can add more details with a equilateral triangle.
+Enclose three teeth within the ellipse and draw the whole or a part of the ellipse.
+Repeat this three times until you have all teeth covered.
+Alternatively, enclose two teeth within the ellipse and draw the shape five times for a more delicate flower.
+You can add more details with an equilateral triangle.